adriantalonia/about-react/README.md

 # About React

-This repository is about some courses, tutoriales and examples of ReactJS
+This repository is about some courses, tutorials and examples of ReactJS

 ## Authors